Generic name: zaleplon (oral route) [ ZAL-e-plon ]

 The presence of other medical problems may affect the use of this medicine.
 Make sure you tell your doctor if you have any other medical problems, especially:

-- Alcohol abuse (or history of) or
+- Alcohol abuse, history of or

-- Breathing problems or
+- Aspirin sensitivity or

-Proper Use of Sonata
+Proper use of Sonata

 Take this medicine only as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.
 If too much is taken, it may become habit-forming (causing mental or physical dependence).

-Do not take this medicine when your schedule does not permit you to get at least 4 hours of sleep.
+Do not take this medicine when your schedule does not permit you to get a full night's sleep (about 7 to 8 hours).
 If you must wake up before this, you may continue to feel drowsy and may experience memory problems, because the effects of the medicine have not had time to wear off.